chijiokeegbo/fpogPortal/README.md

 # fpogPortal
-ongoing port project for fpog
+ongoing portal project designed to managed students records in a database for fpog